 Leaving Victor Verster Prison on February 11, Mandela held Winnie’s hand in front of amassed crowds and the press; the event broadcasted worldwide.
 Driven to Cape Town’s City Hall through crowds, Mandela declared his commitment to peace and reconciliation with the white minority.
 Still, Mandela made it clear that the ANC’s armed struggle was not over and would continue as “a purely defensive action against the violence of apartheid.”
 Mandela expressed hope the government would agree to negotiations so that “there may no longer be the need for the armed struggle.”
 Mandela insisted that his main focus was to bring peace to the Black majority and give them the right to vote in national and local elections.

-South African Ballot, shown in two sections for more accessible display
+South African Ballot, shown in two sections for a more accessible display

 South Africa’s general elections were held between April 26 and 29, 1994.
 Linda and I drove to Chicago, Illinois, to the South African Embassy to cast our vote.
 I assume that there is no doubt that we voted for the Democratic Party.
-Nineteen political parties took part in the elections, only seven gained seats in the national assembly.
-The African National Congress (ANC), still the current ruling party, took 62% of the vote from 19 million voters, gaining 252 parliamentary seats of the 400 allocated.
+Nineteen political parties took part in the elections, and only seven gained seats in the national assembly.
+The African National Congress (ANC), still the current ruling party, took 62% of the vote from 19 million voters, gaining 252 parliamentary seats of the four hundred allocated.
 The Democratic Party gained 1.73% of the vote that awarded them 7 of the 400 assembly seats.
-Today, the newly constituted Democratic Alliance holds 84 of the 400 seats (21%).
-The ANC holds 230 of the 400 seats (57%).
+Today, the newly constituted Democratic Alliance holds eighty-four of the four hundred seats (21%).
+The ANC holds 230 of the four hundred seats (57%).
 South Africa has 14 active parliamentary parties today.

 Our family became citizens of the United States of America on May 29, 1998, the day that Wisconsin celebrated its sesquicentennial (150 years) anniversary after becoming the 30th state accepted into the union.